 6.3.2.
-Clarify legal, accounting, and tax treatment of carbon credits to ensure transaction stability
+Clarifying the legal status, accounting treatment, and taxation method of carbon credits to ensure transaction stability

-In order to promote the circulation of carbon credits in Japan, clarification of the legal, accounting, and tax treatment of carbon credit trading should also be considered.
+In order to promote the circulation of carbon credits in Japan, clarification of the legal status, accounting treatment, and taxation method of carbon credit trading should also be considered.
 At this time, the study should be promoted from the perspective of promoting the appropriate use of carbon credits, based on the clarification of the classification of carbon credits and their treatment in the domestic system as presented in this report.